-This is my analog MIDI drum machine.
+This is a MIDI-controlled analog drum machine.

 The enclosure came from one of our local thrift stores where I was hoping to find a cash box or similar metal enclosure.
 This recipe card holder happened to be exactly the right size, and its easy-opening lid was something I needed because I didn't want all of the controls to be mounted on the outside of the case.